FAQs – Frequently Asked Questions

 Because the lower jaw can only swing up and forward the hinge part of the jaw bone can jutt into the ear, creating pressure on the ear drum.

 Many Patients With Loose Fitting Dentures Also Have Denture Induced Hyperplasia

 Rule of thumb: If the lower denture is loose ask your Denturist to check the fit of the upper as well.
-Relining will tighten the dentures again and will in many instances heal the palate of the mouth again.
+Relining will tighten the dentures again and will in many instances tone and heal the palate of the mouth again.

 Xerostomia – Dry Mouth

 This is the most common side effect of medications.
 Biotene is one product on the market that will replace the lost saliva.

 Our patients’ favorite is Poligrip – Strong Hold This can be used sparingly in the lower denture to achieve a similar fit to that of the upper.
 The lower denture can only be made as tight as the amount of bone you have left in your mouth allows.